Tantallon Castle: Later history

 James Douglas, 2nd Marquess of Douglas, the 12th Earl of Angus, was forced, due to gambling debts accrued by himself and his father, to consolidate his estates.
 The ruins of Tantallon were sold, in 1699, to Sir Hew Dalrymple, the President of the Court of Session, who also owned the Barony of North Berwick, the Bass, Fidra and other properties in the area.
 Dalrymple allowed the castle to decay further, and to be quarried to a certain extent for stone.
 Sir Walter Scott described the castle at length in his 1808 epic poem Marmion.
 Some restoration was carried out by the Dalrymples in the late 19th century, and in 1924, the castle was handed over to the UK Government's Office of Works by Dalrymple's descendant, Sir Hew Hamilton-Dalrymple, Bt.

 In 1944, the Castle also played a role in preparations for the Normandy invasion.
 A few weeks before D-Day, captured German Würzburg, Freya, and Seetakt radars (types used by the Germans defending the French coast), were moved to the Castle.
 There, they were used in the training of RAF bomber crews (including 617 Squadron, the famous "Dambusters") who were part of a massive effort to deceive the Germans as to the actual location of the Allied invasion.
-Beginning on the night before the D-day landings, thin strips of aluminum foil were to be dropped by the bombers near two locations far from Normandy.
+Beginning on the night before the D-day landings, thin strips of aluminium foil were to be dropped by the bombers near two locations far from Normandy.
 The strips were to be dropped in vast numbers, in carefully choreographed patterns, over many hours.
 It was hoped the bombers would thus be able to create on German radar an illusion of huge approaching naval fleets, even though the "fleets" were non-existent.
 The technique, perfected in the waters off Tantallon Castle, was carried out on the night of June 5–6 by the bomber crews in the waters off the coast of France.

 The Castle is now in the care of Historic Environment Scotland as a Scheduled Ancient Monument.